Note: This page is additional biographical information. For the basis of my work, please see my About page.

 If it wasn’t for the work of Carl Jung and Patañjali, I am not sure my feet would be on the ground today.

 I relished reading Jung’s autobiography and the very potent and oftentimes heady words of his Collected Works.
-I also read or listened to many others whose works were influenced by him: Woodman, Campbell, Moore, Neumann, Edinger, Myss, and Grof to name a few of my favorites.
+I also read or listened to many others whose works were influenced by him: Woodman, Campbell, Moore, Neumann, Edinger, Myss, Grof and Pinkola Estés to name a few of my favorites.

 I delved into the Tibetan Book of the Dead, The Upanishads and several translations of the Yoga Sūtras of Patañjali with the vigor and enormous relief that quite possibly only someone who has had such a psychic break can relate to.
 I briefly touched upon the teachings of Jesus, Muhammad and Buddha, and the mystical interpretations of the Kabbalah.
 I studied the mythology of the Mayans, Egyptians and Hindus and immersed myself in alchemy and the Hermetic Texts.
 I studied the work of Gopi Krishna, Gary Zukav, Peter Russell, Ram Dass, Alan Watts, Ken Wilber, Richard Freeman, Manly P. Hall, Sri Aurobindo, Gandhi and Yogananda.

 I began to find some ground in 2004 whereupon I started work on my second documentary film and first book idea, both currently titled Thirsting for God.
 Both the film and the book are about the evolution of human consciousness.
 They both take an in-depth look into the patterns and conditions of the mind and its inherited beliefs, and support the beingness, and pure awareness that lies beyond/behind them.